Providing ASL Interpreting Services for Funerals and Similar Services

 An interpreter should be provided for all of the parts of the service(s) – in the Funeral home, and the gravesite service, if there is one.
 Some families may keep the gravesite service more private, so if the person needing an interpreter is not in the immediate family, then the interpreter may not be needed for the gravesite service.

 Note that the services will be billed to the funeral home.
 By law, the cost cannot be passed on to the family.

 After the family confirms that they need an interpreter, your next step is to contact Partners Interpreting:

 - by phone – (508) 699-1477

 - by email – email@example.com (this is slower, we recommend the phone unless it is after hours, in which case send us email and we will return the call the following morning)

 We would then send you our Terms & Conditions; this is an electronic document that outlines what services we provide, and the rates for these services.
-This document must be signed before we begin searching for an interpreter.
+This document must be signed before we begin searching for a funeral ASL interpreter.
 We suggest that you be sitting at your computer when you call, so you can sign it immediately while on the phone; you will then be transferred to our scheduling team.

 The scheduling team would then need to know: